Favourited 214 times

 I think that between Ralf and I we have many, many skills to share.
 We are motivated by people who are good listeners, who are focused and willing to show initiative.

-Preserving, harvesting, fermenting skills (most of the year, and one of my favourite tasks).
+Preserving, harvesting, fermenting skills (for some of the year, and one of my favourite tasks).

 Cheese making skills (when milk is available)